 Category 5 (Cat5) is one of the original categories of ethernet cable and will process and transfer information at a speed of 100 megabits per second.

 Category 7 (Cat7) cables are meant for long-distance.
-This is not necessarily a cable you would use to run from your tv to your router a few feet away, but one that offers 100 gigabits per second of speed across distances up to 15 meters.
-It also is considered shielded which means there is almost no possibility of electrical interference with the cable.
+This is not necessarily a cable you would use to run from your tv to your router a few feet away, but one that offers 10 gigabits per second of speed across distances up to 100 meters.
+It also is considered shielded which means there is almost no possibility of electrical interference with the cable when terminated properly with shielded connectors.

-Category 8 (Cat8) Ethernet cables are quite expensive as they are meant for data centers or businesses that have a large volume of technologies that need to be wired in.
+Category 8 (Cat8) Ethernet cables are the newest cable category and the highest rated.
+They are built for data centers or businesses that have a large volume of technologies that need to be wired in.
 They are some of the fastest cables that provide the largest amount of bandwidth.
+Get a whopping 40GB and 2000MHz at distances up to 30 meters with this cable.

 The Benefits of Hard-Wiring your Devices